Date Established: 6/22/2017

 This policy applies to all members of the university community, including students, faculty, staff, volunteers, vendors, visitors, and guests.

 First or middle name a student would like printed on their diploma.
 Preferred/chosen names are not automatically printed on diplomas.

 A symbol or indicator of an individual’s gender identity.
 This is most commonly in the abbreviations F (female), M (male), or X (nonbinary, intersex, or gender non-conforming).

 A title that conveys esteem or respect.
 Common honorifics are “Dr.,” “Mr.,” “Mrs.,” “Ms.,” and “Mx.”

 The name that identifies a person for legal and other official purposes.
 A person's legal name is generally the name given and registered at birth, and which appears on a birth certificate, but may subsequently change.

-First or middle name by which a student may wish to be known that differs from their legal first or middle name.
+First or middle name by which a student may wish to be known or has chosen to be called, that differs from their legal first or middle name.

 The term “preferred name” applies in situations where an individual still identifies with their legal name, but prefers to use a different name (e.g., nickname) in most situations.